prem-muthedath/atlas/README.md

 The display is complex because it allows customisation -- users can select the fields as well as their order in the display.
 The big design challenge for multi-format displays was avoiding parallel class hierarchies.

-NOTE: To learn how to generate default and customised displays, see bom_costing/bom_costing/tests/bom_cost_test.py for examples.
+NOTE: See bom_costing/bom_costing/tests/bom_cost_test.py for examples of default & customised display creations.

 Finally, how to build the BOM tree?
 By that I mean the sequential addition of parts and sub-BOMs.
 The algorithm is a bit tricky, and designing a clean object to do this was a challenge.